-The wind pushed a dry leave; it twirled, went up, down, then spiraled to the ground in front of the master, who picked it up and showed it to his pupils, saying:
+The wind pushed a dry leaf; it twirled, went up, down, then spiralled to the ground in front of the master, who picked it up and showed it to his pupils, saying:

-"Like this leave, soon we shall fall.
-Our live is just as short and the sign of our existence will fade, like that of this leave".
+"Like this leaf, soon we shall fall.
+Our life is just as short, and the sign of our existence will fade, like that of this leaf".

 The master then put the leave back on the ground and waited silently for an answer from his pupils.

 "Everything dies.
 Death is our only certainty and living is just dying day after day.
 Everything is meaningless, because, after all, everything will end.
 We don't have to suffer, become angry, be driven by emotions.
 Wise is the person that doesn't let emotions prevail.
 No reason to fight.
 No reason to put so much effort into things".

 "Everything dies.
 Death is our only certainty and one day we will be dust and all our actions will be forgotten.
 The end could reach us at any moment and making big projects for the future is useless.
 Wise are the persons that take everything they can, as soon as they can; that satisfy their instincts and don't worry about the consequences of their actions.
 No reason to worry.
 No reason to put so much effort into things".

 Haru, at last, expressed is thoughts:

 "Everything dies.
 Death is our only certainty, because our life is short and frail, like that of every being walking this Earth.
 Every instant could be our last.
 Wise are the persons that use their time as well as they can, giving all they can and living each moment of their life without wasting any".

 Asked then the pupils.